$250 Grand Prize for the Logo Contest for the new Dwadwenaga:dat Language Centre at Woodland Cultural Centre!

 Language preservation is a huge part of the work we do here and we are looking forward to reopening the centre with a new name and a new logo.

-Did you miss the Facebook Live we did introducing some of the new staff and initiatives coming from the
+Did you miss the Facebook Live we did introduce some of the new staff and initiatives coming from the